Saint Lucia amazon: Taxonomy and systematics

 The Saint Lucia amazon is monotypic.
 It is closely related to the red-necked amazon (A. arausiaca) of Dominica.

 Description

 The Saint Lucia amazon is 42 to 46 cm long and weighs 505 to 1000 g.
 The sexes are alike.
 Their forehead is royal blue that is lighter on the crown and the rest of the face.
 Their hindcrown, nape, sides of the neck, and mantle are scaly green.
 The rest of their upperparts are plain green.
 Their upper breast is red, their lower breast and belly mottled green and maroon, and their vent area greenish yellow.
 Their wings are green with a red speculum and dark blue primaries.
 Their tail feathers are green with wide yellowish tips.

 Distribution and habitat

-The Saint Lucia amazon is found in the mountains of St. Lucia's interior.
+The Saint Lucia amazon is found in the mountains of Saint Lucia's interior.
 It inhabits tropical moist montane forest at elevations between 500 and 900 m.